-Comics! is a class where we will learn by reading comic books and graphic novels.
-Students will learn about elements specific to the comic genre and read comic books of their choice, including fiction and non-fiction based graphic novels.
-Students will also create one or more original comics.
+Comics is a class about comic books and graphic novels.
+Students will learn various elements specific to the comic genre.
+During class students will create original comics and read comics of their choice, including fiction and non-fiction graphic novels.
 Artistic talent might be helpful but is certainly not necessary!

 If you like to use your imagination, this is the class for you.
 Creative writing is for the student who enjoys writing original pieces and sharing them with others.
 You will examine various creative writing selections, learn some techniques of writing, and then write your own poems, stories or plays.
 You may also have the opportunity to illustrate your work.
 This is a class for students who like to express themselves!

 In this elective, you will be introduced to the fundamentals of design and design drafting.
 You will explore the concepts and techniques utilized by design and engineering professionals in the preparation of technical drawings and plans that are used by production and construction workers to build everything from manufactured products to structures.
 A variety of topics will be covered, including freehand and applied sketching, basic drafting techniques and equipment, architectural drafting, and Computer Aided Design (AutoSketch and Pro/Desktop).